• Horizontal Logo

 2 Semesters, 0.5 Credit, Part Time Course

 The Moravian Academy Handbell Ensemble serves as an introduction to handbell ringing at the Upper School.
 Students learn and review a variety of ringing skills and techniques while exploring repertoire to be performed at the Christmas Vespers service and the Spring Concert as well as some chapel services during the year.
 Important concepts in musicianship and music theory are addressed as well.
 Performances are mandatory and comprise a major portion of the grade for class.
-Beginning ringers with some musical background are encouraged to join this group.
-Handbell experience, while not necessary, would be of great value to a member of this ensemble.

 • Moravian Academy Ringers